How will UFC champion Conor McGregor perform in a boxing ring?

 "He's ambidextrous, we teach that to all our kids, he can box orthodox or southpaw.
 His straight left changes fights.
 It's an opportunist's punch - he's always had the ability to turn on his back leg to throw his back hand."

-McGregor took his boxing skills to the cage and exploded onto the UFC scene three years ago, immediately demonstrating an understanding of range that dumbfounded rivals.
+McGregor took his boxing skills to the cage and exploded onto the UFC scene four years ago, immediately demonstrating an understanding of range that dumbfounded rivals.

 The same weapon that impressed his first coach Sutcliffe was still getting the job done.
-Three left-handed uppercuts accounted for Marcus Brimage in McGregor's debut, then four more opponents crumpled beneath his left hand in 2014 and 2015.
-The same punch made him the first-ever simultaneous two-weight champion against Eddie Alvarez.
+Three uppercuts accounted for Marcus Brimage in McGregor's 2013 debut, then the same left hand made him the first-ever simultaneous two-weight champion against Eddie Alvarez last November.

-"A southpaw's best weapon is the straight left," McGregor's current coach John Kavanagh told Sky Sports last summer.
+"A southpaw's best weapon is the straight left," McGregor's current coach John Kavanagh told Sky Sports.
 "For whatever reason, nobody hits harder than Conor.

-Super-middleweight world title challenger George Groves has been an impressed onlooker but when quizzed whether McGregor could cut it inside the boxing ring, he noted a crucial different in the Irishman's style.
+Super-middleweight world champion George Groves has been an impressed onlooker but when quizzed whether McGregor could cut it inside the boxing ring, he noted a crucial different in the Irishman's style.

 They attack from so far out.
 Do that in boxing and a skilful boxer would time you.